techsavvyash/oidc-lite/docs/api/refresh-tokens.md

 # Refresh Token API

-Refresh token is a token assigned to user while registration, and is used to refresh jwt and access tokens.
+Refresh token is a token assigned to user while registration, and is used to refresh  access tokens.

+> All the endpoints except `jwt/refresh` requires an additional header `X-Stencil-Tenantid` to specify the tenant which is refrred

 ## Key Features
 - JWT-based token refresh mechanism